 Income includes the revenue streams from wages, salaries, interest on a savings account, dividends from shares of stock, rent, and profits from selling something for more than you paid for it.
+Unlike wealth statistics, income figures do not include the value of homes, stock, or other possessions.
 Income inequality refers to the extent to which income is distributed in an uneven manner among a population.

 Income disparities have become so pronounced that America’s top 10 percent now average more than nine times as much income as the bottom 90 percent.
 Americans in the top 1 percent tower stunningly higher.
-They average over 40 times more income than the bottom 90 percent.
+They average over 39 times more income than the bottom 90 percent.
 But that gap pales in comparison to the divide between the nation’s top 0.1 percent and everyone else.
-Americans at this lofty level are taking in over 198 times the income of the bottom 90 percent.
+Americans at this lofty level are taking in over 188 times the income of the bottom 90 percent.

 The Congressional Budget Office defines before-tax income as “market income plus government transfers,” or, quite simply, how much income a person makes counting government social assistance.
 Analysts have a number of ways to define income.
 But they all tell the same story: The top 1 percent of U.S. earners take home a disproportionate amount of income compared to even the nation’s highest fifth of earners.

 Productivity has increased at a relatively consistent rate since 1948.
 But the wages of American workers have not, since the 1970s, kept up with this rising productivity.
-Worker hourly compensation has flat-lined since the mid-1970s, increasing just 19.1 percent from 1979 to 2013, while worker productivity has increased 132.9 percent over the same time period.
+Worker hourly compensation has flat-lined since the mid-1970s, increasing just 23 percent from 1979 to 2017, while worker productivity has increased 138 percent over the same time period.

 One factor in the widening income divide is the decline of U.S. labor unions.
-As the share of the workforce represented by a union has declined to just 11 percent since their peak in the 1940s and 1950s, those at the top of the income scale have increased their power to rig economic rules in their favor, further increasing income inequality.
+As the share of the workforce represented by a union has declined to less than 11 percent since their peak in the 1940s and 1950s, those at the top of the income scale have increased their power to rig economic rules in their favor, further increasing income inequality.